PE Curriculum

 Building on previous learning children will look at sending a netball accurately in a number of ways, defend individually and as part of a team and shoot using good technique.
 Children will then use what they have learned in a game scenario, applying rules of attacking and defending.

-Year 5- Netball
+Year 5- Tag Rugby

 Spring 2